XeroKimo/XeroKimo.github.io/How_to_reason_about_exceptions.md

 So what if we aren't in the majority?
 Luckily, so long as we don't care about the exact error, unchecked exceptions work just fine through some techniques shown in the examples, but the moment we care about the exact error is when you can only hope things are documented properly.
 Potentially, we could have a tool which auto-generate a list of exceptions that the function throws, either for documentation, or for other tools to consume and display this information in some way, that way, one doesn't need to manually update the list in a human error prone way, but if we really care about handling exact errors, it's best we just play to the strength of other error handling schemes.

 ## Simplifying Functions
 My previous point has made an assumption "*when* our function fails".
 This has been a personal guideline of mine when writing exceptions which simply states, "either your entire function is surrounded by a try / catch block, or it doesn't have one at all".
-It simplifies reasoning about your functions a lot.
 Doing so might force you to simplify your function by properly splitting things apart as trying to reason about big functions is hard enough.
 Reasoning about a big function that can fail is even harder.

 Going forward, I will be assuming our functions are written like so.